Teaching Skills and Abilities Principals Are Looking for in a New Teacher

 Seven Teacher Skills, Abilities, and Attributes to Communicate During Your Job Search

-The first and most important set of skills are teaching skills.
+The principal will first establish your teaching skills and credentials.
 This includes your education and training, as well as any previous teaching experience you have had, and your knowledge of teaching techniques and strategies that foster learning in students.
-While teaching skills are not the only things that matter in getting a job, they are vital in securing the job.
-If possible, you should have a B.A. and your completed teaching credential.
-If you have had student teaching, that is a big plus.
-Prior experience can also help you get a job, especially if you have good recommendations from your former principals.
+While teaching skills are the key to getting a job, they are not the only consideration.
+If possible, you should have a B.A. and your completed teaching credentials.

 Every principal wants teachers to have passion and enthusiasm for teaching.
 Passion is a desire to teach that goes well beyond just a career choice or job.
 It is a genuine interest and enthusiasm for teaching that invigorates your teaching style and gets you noticed.
 It is also a willingness to handle the stresses of teaching with grace and common sense.
-This passion and enthusiasm must be obvious in your voice, body language, and eye contact when you interview.
+While many teachers find it a challenge, a teacher can easily communicate passion in a cover letter and resume.
+In an interview, this passion and enthusiasm must be obvious in your voice, body language, and eye contact.

 The best teachers are those who not only thrive on teaching others, but also continue their own learning throughout their lives.
-Principals love teachers who learn new teaching techniques, keep current on technology changes, continue their university coursework, and develop better communication skills.
-The best teachers are those who understand their own behavior and abilities and are willing to improve.
-This teaching philosophy means that you will be a great role model for students.
+Principals value teachers who learn new teaching techniques, keep current on technology changes, continue their university coursework, and develop better communication skills.
+The most effective teachers are those who understand their own behavior and abilities and are willing to improve.
+In addition to mentioning this teaching philosophy in your resume and cover letter, expand upon it in your education teaching philosophy statement.
+Your dedication to lifelong learning makes you a good role model for students.
 When you are interviewed, mention your future plans for ongoing learning.

 Functioning as Part of a Team